 Best Practice: In daily team meetings, your team should collaboratively identify risks and develop risk management mitigation strategies.

 - slide 4 of 5

 Wouldn’t it be cool if you could get someone else to bear the impact of risks for you?
-I’m sure your thinking “Yes!”
-However, it does come at a cost.
-The cost associated with insuring the negative risk.
+I’m sure you're thinking “Yes!”
+However, it does come at a cost--the cost associated with insuring the negative risk.
 Insurance and contractual agreements are ways to transfer negative risks in risk management strategies.

 Some types of risks cannot be transferred.
-For example, when you have incorrectly created a project network diagram or incorrectly applied the critical path method.
+For example, you might incorrectly create a project network diagram or incorrectly apply the critical path method.

 - slide 5 of 5

 There are some negative risks you just can’t do anything about.
 For such risks, you’ll accept them.
 Here is an example of accepting a risk.
 Suppose you have outsourced work to a location that was politically and economically stable; however, in the recent past there has been political turmoil.
 The impact of this turmoil will inevitably affect your project and there is nothing you can do about it.
 In this case, you’ll just have to accept it as a negative risk.
 That doesn’t mean you are helpless.
 You have identified the risk and can make the project stakeholders aware.